Rebuilding Trust with Food After a Cancer Diagnosis

 All of this applies when you’re well enough to eat and think about food choices.
 But there may be days when eating anything at all feels hard.

 When your symptoms or side effects make food complicated, that’s part of this too.
-If all you can manage is soft food or a favourite comfort food - that’s okay.

 You are not failing or falling behind.